seanohue/vue-howler-bus/README.md

 - `playAll` : Begins replaying the ambient and music tracks that were last played.
 - `eachPlayer(cb)` : Executes the function `cb` on the ambient, music, and sfx players.
 The `cb` is passed two arguments, the first one being the Howler instance used for that type, the second being a string describing the type (which can be 'sfx', 'music', or 'ambience').
 - `emitSettings` : Another way to get the player to emit its settings via the event bus.

+## Players

+In addition to the above APIs, it is possible to grab the Howler instances directly, by accessing `this.$audio.sfx`, `this.$audio.music` or `this.$audio.ambient`.
+Please see the [HowlerJS API](https://github.com/goldfire/howler.js#documentation) for more information.

+If you find yourself doing this a lot for your use cases, please submit an issue or PR, as the intent of this plugin is to make a friendly, event-based API around multiple Howler instances.

+Thanks!